-- The ID card should be with the authorised student only, and if found with someone else, strict action will be taken on both the owner and recipient.
+- The ID Card should be with the authorised Student only, and if found with someone else, strict action will be taken both on the owner and the recipient.

 - If the ID card is lost, the college authorities should be informed immediately.
 Application for the issue of a new ID card will have to be submitted within one day.
 If the lost ID card is found, it is the responsibility of the owner to surrender the lost and found ID card to the college office.
 Having two ID cards is a punishable offence.